Faculty Learning Communities

 LLC Faculty Learning Community

-During Academic Year 2015-2016, a Living and Learning Community (LLC) Task Force was charged by the Provost to implement the Strategic Plan’s recommendation to build a LLC program at Keene State College.
 This LLC Task Force, now known as the LLC Oversight Committee, is made up of faculty and administrators from Academic Affairs and Student Affairs.
-They recruited faculty from more than 10 different disciplines across the college to propose and teach these 2016-2017 First-Year LLCs in the Living-Learning Commons.
-The Living and Learning Commons is the newest residential hall built on campus.
+Faculty from more than 10 different disciplines across the college taught 2017-2018 First-Year LLCs in the Living-Learning Commons.
+The Living and Learning Commons is the newest residential hall.
 The building opened for the Fall 2016 semester with a state-of-the-art design that is meant for first-year LLCs.
-For the Fall 2016 semester, Jamie Landau is facilitating the LLC Faculty Learning Community and Graham Warder will facilitate it during the Spring 2017 and Fall 2017 semesters.
-They are members of the LLC Oversight Committee and currently teaching LLC courses.
+Graham Warder leads the group since he is the current faculty co-chair of the LLC Oversight Committee and has also taught LLC courses before.
 This learning community is topic-based since it addresses the specific needs of faculty teaching LLCs.

 Humanities Faculty Research Group

-During Academic Year 2012-2013, several junior faculty in the humanities expressed the need for research and writing groups when asked for feedback from the Office of Sponsored Projects and Research about how to support faculty in their research agendas.
-Jamie Landau, who at the time was an Assistant Professor, applied for and received an Indirect Cost Reinvestment Grant to cover expenses related to the formation and first gathering of the Humanities Faculty Research Group.
-Jamie Landau and Lisa DiGiovanni co-facilitate this group that includes faculty who span in ranks and have various humanities backgrounds.
-Once a month every semester, this group meets for 1.5 hours on a late Friday afternoon to workshop a scholarly manuscript-in-progress that is written by one of its members so as to revise it for publication, motivate their research agendas, and engage in cutting-edge interdisciplinary conversations.
+Lisa DiGiovanni facilitates this group that includes faculty who span in ranks and have various humanities backgrounds.
+Once a month every semester, this group meets for 1.5 hours on a late Friday afternoon to workshop scholarship-in-progress that is written by one of its members so as to revise it for publication, motivate their research agendas, and engage in cutting-edge interdisciplinary conversations.

 Holocaust and Genocide Studies Study Group

-The Holocaust and Genocide Studies (HGS) Study Group began years ago as educational public outreach by the Cohen Center for Holocaust and Genocide Studies.
-When the college launched a Holocaust and Genocide Studies major for academic year 2010-2011, the study group grew to include even more faculty and students from Keene State College.
 This group gathers monthly during the fall and spring semesters (usually on Thursdays toward the end of the work day) to read scholarly literature or other texts related to the Holocaust and genocide, including research written by participants in the group.
-The HGS Study Group is co-facilitated by full Professors of Holocaust and Genocide Studies Paul Vincent and Jim Waller, or the Cohen Center Director Hank Knight.
+The HGS Study Group is co-facilitated by Professor of Holocaust and Genocide Studies Jim Waller and the Cohen Center Director Hank Knight.